ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * lots of changes for internal consistency
 * rebuild all the examples from a script. make sure the EDN and CBOR correspond and the CDDL validates the CBOR.

+## Changes between draft-mahy-mimi-content-06 and draft-mahy-mimi-content-07

+* fixed a bug in the generation of message IDs; regenerated them correctly.